roundware/roundware-server/README.md

     export DJANGO_SETTINGS_MODULE=roundware.settings.dev

-Note also you can use a local_settings.py (not in version control) inside of the roundware/settings/ directory.
+Note: You can use a local_settings.py (not in version control) inside of the `roundware/settings/` directory.

-## Roundware Config
+## Config

-All Roundware specific settings are stored in roundware/settings/common.py
+All Roundware specific settings are stored in `roundware/settings/common.py`

-## Roundware Testing
+## Testing

 Here are some simple browser tests to see if your Roundware installation is functioning properly (substitute your RW server url):